Growing as a Disciple course

 The diocese is underwriting the cost of this course and is providing all the resources, training and help for facilitators, who are usually LLMs (Readers) or clergy.
 There are two facilitators per group, which helps to ensures no session will be cancelled.

-Download the Leaflet, application for and details of how to run a course from this page.
+Download the course leaflet, application form and guidance on how to run a course

 Course sessions summary